LiamD88/cooking-for-you/README.md

 The login page has 2 main features, the first being again the same chef logo seen throughout the site.
 The second is a simple form you fill in to log into the site.
 The same navbar and social links are available.

 ### Register page
-The register page is practically identical to the login page, 2 main feautres.
+The register page is practically identical to the login page, 2 main features.
 Again the chef logo at the top of the page and a simple form you can use to register for the site.
 The same navbar and social links are available.

 ### Future Features
 * The ability to upload photos with your recipes.